jassielof/hayagriva-manager/web/README.md

 # Hayagriva Manager

-A Zotero-like manager for Hayagriva, built with Svelte.
+A Zotero-like manager for Hayagriva.
 It allows you to manage multiple Hayagriva bibliographies locally (in your browser).

+## Technologies

+- SvelteKit
+- JSDoc
+- Bun
+- DaisyUI/TailwindCSS
+- IndexedDB for local storage

 ## Functional Requirements